lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-fields title='Context rules'}

 All the fields described in the three rules {{Fig-fields}} are present in the IPv6 and UDP headers.
-The DEViid-DID value is found in the L2 header.
+The THGiid-DID value is found in the L2 header.

 The second and third rules use global addresses.
-The way the DEV learns the prefix is not in the scope of the document.
+The way the THG learns the prefix is not in the scope of the document.

 The third rule compresses port numbers to 4 bits.